-I recently received a video from my coach (yes, consultants have coaches too!) and it drastically changed the way I approach my projects, and even my team.
+Recently I received a video from my coach (yes, consultants have coaches too!) that drastically changed the way I approach my projects, and even my team.
 The video highlighted a research project focused on psychological safety in the workplace.
-Through this study, the researchers discovered that the most effective teams actually make the most mistakes.
+In a nutshell, the researchers discovered that the most effective teams actually make the most mistakes.
 Wait – what?!
-Just like me, I’m sure reading that made you pause.
-How can a team consistently making mistakes even be effective?
+Like me, I’m sure reading that made you pause.

 Aren’t the best teams the ones that have overcome their mistakes and make less of them?
-In reality, no. We all make mistakes, yet, so often in the workplace we struggle to own our mistakes.
-We go through our day to day doing our best to showcase what we’ve done well, or what we could have done well, if someone else had simply done their job.
+In reality, no. We all make mistakes, yet, so often we struggle to own our mistakes.
+We do our best to showcase what we’ve done well, or what we could have done well, if someone else had simply done their job.
 It’s very seldom you hear someone say, “I totally messed up today” or “Wow, that didn’t work at all.
 I wonder where I went wrong?”

-- They are able to discuss challenges/mistakes freely
+- Ability to discuss challenges/mistakes freely

 IEP Executive Consultant